simonox/smart-energy-monitor/software/firmware/plant-monitor/README.md

  ![MQTT](./docs/images/07-setup-mqtt.png)

-To send data more frequent (nice for debugging) you have to change the telemetry period to a lower leven (than 300 s / 5 min).
+To send data more frequent (nice for debugging) you have to change the telemetry period to a lower level (than 300 s / 5 min).
+I'd went for 10 s.

  ![Telemetry interval](./docs/images/08-configure-telemetry-interval.png)